-The attraction has timed tickets and begins in an area where you can learn more about the history of the falls along with how the falls are being used to help generate power.
+The attraction has timed tickets.
+You starts in an area where you can learn more about the history of the falls and how the falls are being used to help generate power.

 Next, you are given a poncho that will later be recycled and water sandals that you can keep after your self-guided tour.
 I would only bring waterproof cameras and phones with you because you will get wet.